ROS-PROJECT-05/ROBOTIC-PROJECT-2021/README.md

 # 2. Lane Detection
 The Lane detection package allows Turtlebot3 to drive between two lanes without external influence.
 The robot was placed on the lane whereby the **yellow line** was on the left side of the robot, and the **white line** was placed on the right side of the robot.
-From here, we adjust the filter parameters by doing the thresholding of the HSL using the **rqt_reconfigure** package to fine-tune the lines and the direction as such, the red line was overlaid on the yellow line while the blue line was overlaid on the white line.
+From here, we adjust the filter parameters by doing the thresholding of the HSL (hue, saturation and lightness) using the **rqt_reconfigure** to fine-tune the lines and the direction as such, the red line was overlaid on the yellow line while the blue line was overlaid on the white line.

 ![lane_Dt_rqt](https://user-images.githubusercontent.com/62597513/145659059-5e3c2f72-d3b5-463a-af8e-f9c8682189dc.jpeg)